1. What is a Liability Hazard Survey?

 9. I need a replacement certificate for attending a Defensive Driving Course.

 These certificates are security encoded.
-If you need a replacement certificate, contact Doug or Mark.
+If you need a replacement certificate contact Mark.
 There is a $10 charge for replacement certificates.

 10. Do we offer technical assistance?